Marrakech With Kids: 17 Best Things To Do & Tips

 Keep hydrated with the juice stalls

 With the heat and dust you’ll want to make sure that any kids you have with you in Marrakech are hydrated.
-There are plenty of fresh juice stalls dotted all around the Medina, which makes for a healthy and refreshing drink whilst out and about exploring.
-A small orange juice is generally 10DH.
+There are plenty of fresh juice stalls around the Medina, which are great when you’re looking for something refreshing to drink as you go about visiting the Medina.
+An orange juice costs around 10DH, and more if you have more exotic fruits.
 Our son loved going up to the juice stalls and engaging with the owners.
 It was such a fun way to get involved with the locals and it meant that we tried a selection of different fruits and fresh juice.

 A man in a blue t-shirt is holding his three year old son, and next to him is another man in a white shirt that is holding a baby.
 They are in a juice stand in Marrakech with kids.
 In front of them is boxes of different fruits ready for them to juice.